scenariomartin/EnglishWords/words.md

-//show manifest; temperament 1 gentle temperament desire ,I have no desire to punish the innocent. desirable ,now of course it isn't very desirable at this end. advise 1 advisable 1 delight vun
+//show manifest; temperament 1 gentle temperament desire ,I have no desire to punish the innocent. desirable ji [dɪˈzaɪərəbl] ,now of course it isn't very desirable at this end. advise 1 advisable 1 delight vun